jdouble/BlazorIndexedDbJs/README.md

 ### Accessing IDBManager

-To use IndexedDB in a component or page first inject the IDBManager instance.
+To use IndexedDB in a component or page, first inject the IDBManager instance.

 ```CSharp
 @inject TheFactoryDb theFactoryDb